Samuelson Law at a glance:

 This firm's real estate and bankruptcy work includes commercial foreclosures, workouts, landlord/tenant, leases, U.S. Government contracts and leases, subleases, evictions, limited liability company and partnership disputes and single asset real estate, Chapter 11 and other bankruptcies, for real estate developers, small businesses, non-profits, trade associations and health care providers.

-This firm's cybersecurity work includes forming LLCs and negotiating joint development, teaming, subcontracts, licensing, employment, non-compete, confidentiality, and outsourcing agreements.
+This firm's technology work includes forming LLCs and negotiating joint development, teaming, subcontracts, licensing, employment, non-compete, confidentiality, and outsourcing agreements.

 Its philosophy is to try to resolve bankruptcies and other disputes, as much as possible, amicably through negotiations, from a long-term planning point of view.
 However, Ken was an Assistant Attorney General.
 This firm litigates as and when necessary and appropriate whenever such negotiations fail.